themevan/CMB2-Switch-Button/README.md

 }
 ```

-* If you set the active_value and inactive_value to the specific value other than on/off, let's say enable/disable, you can use it as:
+* If you set the active_value and inactive_value to the specific value other than the boolean value, let's say enable/disable, you can use it as:

 ```php
 $test_meta = get_post_meta($post->ID, '_slug_metabox_id', true);